Five tips for choosing a cordless power mop (2024 cleaning guide)

 Ease of maintenance

-To maintain efficiency, a mop needs thorough cleaning, including roller/pad removal and washing, head/squeegee cleaning, and replacing various water and air filters.
-You need to be near a decent-sized sink.
+To maintain efficiency, a mop needs thorough cleaning, including removing and washing the roller/pad, cleaning the head/squeegee, and replacing various water and air filters.
+You also need to be near a decent-sized sink.

 To steam or not